limine-bootloader/limine/STIVALE.md

-The stivale boot protocol aims to be a *simple* to implement protocol which provides the kernel with most of the features one may need in a *modern* x86_64 context.
+The stivale boot protocol aims to be a *simple* to implement protocol which provides the kernel with most of the features one may need in a *modern* x86_64 context (although 32-bit x86 is also supported).

 ## General information

-In order to have a stivale compliant kernel, one must have a kernel executable in the `elf64` format and have a `.stivalehdr` section (described below).
+In order to have a stivale compliant kernel, one must have a kernel executable in the `elf64` or `elf32` format and have a `.stivalehdr` section (described below).
 Other executable formats are not supported.

+stivale will recognise whether the ELF file is 32-bit or 64-bit and load the kernel into the appropriate CPU mode.

-stivale natively supports and encourages higher half kernels.
+stivale natively supports (only for 64-bit kernels) and encourages higher half kernels.
 The kernel can load itself at `0xffffffff80100000` (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.